Privet-mir/zerodha/README.md

 #### Steps
 1. ``` chmod +x main.sh ```
-2. Deploy Vagrant ubuntu machine and configure it using ansbile.
+2. Deploy Vagrant ubuntu machine and configure it using ansbile. (script will configure ansible inventory file by fetching vagrant machine ip and placing it in ansible-playbook/inventory)

     ``` ./main.sh start```